Kings Park, Western Australia: DNA Tower

-Built on the highest point of the park in 1966, the DNA Tower is a white 15 m high double helix staircase that has 101 steps and was inspired by a double staircase in the Château de Blois in France.
+Built on the highest point of the park in 1966, the DNA Tower is a white 15 m high double helix staircase that has 101 steps and was inspired by a double staircase in the in France.
 Its design resembles the deoxyribonucleic acid (DNA) molecule.
 The paving below the DNA Tower is made with stones sent from 11 towns and 80 shires in Western Australia.

 Jacob's Ladder

 Jacob's Ladder is a set of stairs located at the top end of Cliff Street, in the close proximity to Kings Park, though it is not part of the park itself.
 It has 242 steps and leads down to Mounts Bay Road.
 The stairs are a popular site for Perth residents to exercise, with many people using it in the mornings and on lunch breaks.